GPurgatorio/Master-Computer-Science-ICT/README.md

 ![Disk latancy](https://images.anandtech.com/doci/9470/asd14.PNG)

 With the NVMe drives we can reach 11GBps, aka 88 Gbps.
-Since the software latency is circa 5 microseconds, TCP/IP software introduces also a latency, 70-80 microseconds, the disk is no more a problem.
+Since the software latency is 5 microseconds more or less, TCP/IP software introduces also a latency, 70-80 microseconds, the disk is no more a problem.

 ![RDMA how does it work](https://image.slidesharecdn.com/1mellanox-140331123657-phpapp02/95/infiniband-essentials-every-hpc-expert-must-know-10-638.jpg?cb=1396269459)

 # Hypervisors
-A hypervisor is a software, firmware or hardware that create and runs virtual machines.
+A hypervisor is a software, firmware or hardware that creates and runs virtual machines.
 It can be bare-metal hypervisor or hosted hypervisor.
 A bare-metal is where the hypervisor is the OS itself, often requires certified hardware.
 Hosted hypervisor is VirtualBox.

 An hypervisor permits to overbook physical resources to allocate more resources than exist.